Muzammil98/Redux-setup-guide-reactJS/readme.md

   reducerName: yourReducerName
 });
 ```
+You have to add reducers here which you will create later on in future.
+Add any of those reducers in the same **reducers** directory.

-Following is the code for your custom reducer files which you will place in `reducers/YourReducerFile`
+Following is the _example code_ for your custom reducer files.
 ```
-import { SET_CURRENT_USER } from "../actions/types";
+import { SET_CURRENT_USER } from "../actions/types"; // Reducers requires action types for switch cases
 import isEmpty from "../validation/is-empty";

 const initialState = {